 Once the implants are placed, your mouth is cleaned again and any incisions are stitched up.
 It’s common for dentists to use dissolvable stitches which disappear after a week or two.

 Either the same day or the following day you’ll be fitted with your new teeth.
 Some dentists create a temporary overdenture at this stage which is then replaced a few months later.
-This is often made from resin – a lighter but less durable material – which puts less pressure on your implants while they heal.
+This is often made from resin, a lighter but less durable material, which puts less pressure on your All-on-4 implants while they heal.

 Patients usually experience some bruising, swelling and general discomfort in the days after their surgery.
 You’ll probably want to take a couple of days off work to recover fully and get used to your new teeth.